-The goal is for the student to develop comprehensive knowledge of the positions and terminology used in the radiographic study of various animal parts.
+Develop comprehensive knowledge of the positions and terminology used in the radiographic study of the various parts of veterinary patient anatomy.

 12.0 INTERPRETATION OF DIAGNOSTIC QUALITY RADIOGRAPHS

-The goal is for the student to develop an understanding of the concept of diagnostic quality radiographs for the various positional techniques, and be able to decide if it is a diagnostic quality radiograph.
+Develop an understanding of the concept of diagnostic quality for the various positional techniques and be able to identify if a radiograph is of diagnostic quality.

 13.0 SPECIAL RADIOGRAPHIC METHODS